 Charybdis: There are also works of outstanding quality without formal marks as those pointed at above - it happens.
 The error is to pass by such works, not noticing how great and helpful they are.

-Impressive language may not be the best language, for the hoof of demagogy is probablyin it.
+Impressive language may not be the best language, for the hoof of demagogy could well be in it.
 In science and scholarship it is fit to let facts speak for themselves without great-looking words and howls to accompany them.

 In cases of uncertainty one is to tell how uncertain things supposedly are, by estimates.
 Uncertainties can be graded, as in statistics, through such as "most definitely", "most likely", "rather likely", "likely", "probably", "possibly", to "maybe and maybe not".
 There are shades of uncertainties.

 Also, one is to discern between facts and interpretations.
 Literature analysis hinges on interpretation skills, just as for picture analysis.
-Many principles for doing it exist, and you have to use your common sense.
-[EXAMPLES]
+Many principles for doing it exist, and you have to use your common sense - a common sense that is not too common anyhow.

 Further, it is a given to discern between firsthand sources and other sources, between sources of good quality and others, and prefer the best ones at hand.